 Payment of an additional Works and Services Fee for auditing the conditions set out in this consent.
 The fee will be charged on a time-cost recovery basis in accordance with MPDC’s Schedule of Fees and Charges, with adjustments coming into effect at the beginning of each financial year.

 All GST requirements with regard to the transferring of assets to MPDC (e.g. reserves, roads, sewers) being complied with by the completion of the form titled ‘GST Requirement/Asset Register and Tax Invoice’.

+This consent does not attach to the land and is personal to Matamata Development Limited and Unity Management Limited.
+This consent must not be used by any other person or party without the express written approval of either Matamata Development Limited or Unity Management limited.

 Engineering